id-studiolab/Connected-Interaction-Kit/code/flash_circuitpython/README.md

 # Flash CircuitPython

-A macOS script for flashing CircuitPython firmware and the library bundle onto **Adafruit ItsyBitsy M4 Express** boards.
+A macOS script for flashing CircuitPython firmware and the library bundle onto **StudioLab PicoExpander** boards.
 Designed for batch production of the Connected Interaction Kit — plug in a board, wait for the beep, repeat.

+On each run the script checks for the latest stable firmware and libraries and downloads them automatically before flashing.

 ---

 ## What it does

+1. Fetches the latest stable CircuitPython UF2 from the [Adafruit S3 bucket](https://adafruit-circuit-python.s3.amazonaws.com/index.html?prefix=bin/studiolab_picoexpander/en_GB/) (cached locally, only re-downloaded when a newer version is available)
+2. Fetches the matching library bundle from the [CIK-Project-Bundle releases](https://github.com/id-studiolab/CIK-Project-Bundle/releases/latest) (cached locally by release tag)
-1. Waits for a board to appear in bootloader mode (`ITSYM4BOOT`)
+3. Waits for a board to appear in bootloader mode (`RPI-RP2`)
-2. Copies the CircuitPython UF2 firmware to flash it
+4. Copies the CircuitPython UF2 to flash it
-3. Waits for the board to reboot as `CIRCUITPY`
+5. Waits for the board to reboot as `CIRCUITPY`
-4. Wipes all existing files from the board
+6. Wipes all existing files from the board
-5. Copies the full library bundle to the board
+7. Copies the library bundle to `/lib` on the board
-6. Unmounts the drive and plays a confirmation sound
+8. Unmounts the drive and plays a confirmation sound
-7. Loops back and waits for the next board
+9. Loops back and waits for the next board

 ---

 ## Requirements

 - macOS (uses `diskutil` and `afplay`)
-- Python 3
+- Python 3 (standard library only — no extra packages needed)
-- No additional Python packages needed (uses standard library only)

 ---

 ## Usage

 Put the board into bootloader mode by double-pressing the reset button.
-The board will mount as `ITSYM4BOOT`.
+The board will mount as `RPI-RP2`.

-Then run the script from the `flash_circuitpython` directory:
+Run the script from the `flash_circuitpython` directory:

 ```bash
 python flash_cp.py
 ```

-The script runs in a continuous loop.
+The script checks for firmware and library updates once on startup, then runs in a continuous loop.
 Once a board is done (confirmed by the Glass sound), unplug it and plug in the next one.

 ---